 - Own a pair of fireproof gloves.
 Charcoal grilling requires you to touch hot things; be prepared.

-- Have a charcoal starter to help light charcoal.
+- Have a charcoal starter to help light charcoal or use a charcoal chimney.

 - Put the grill in a safe place where it cannot be knocked over.